intel-lab-lkp/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

       kernel-install-tools libelf-devel make modutils openssl openssl-devel \
       perl-base zlib-devel rpm-build ncurses-devel qt6-base-devel

 These commands install a few packages that are often, but not always needed.
-You for example might want to skip installing the development headers for ncurses, which you will only need in case you later might want to adjust the kernel build configuration using make the targets 'menuconfig' or 'nconfig'; likewise omit the headers of Qt6 if you do not plan to adjust the .config using 'xconfig'.
+For example you might want to skip installing the development headers for ncurses, which you will only need in case you later might want to adjust the kernel build configuration using make the targets 'menuconfig' or 'nconfig'; likewise omit the headers of Qt6 if you do not plan to adjust the .config using 'xconfig'.